 MUSC Health annually records more than one million patient encounters, and is highly regarded in many disease areas including neurosciences, cancer care, rheumatology, digestive disorders, heart and vascular care, transplant, women’s health, pediatric medicine, musculoskeletal disorders, psychiatry, eye care, otolaryngology, and respiratory medicine.

-In 2012, U.S. News & World Report recognized MUSC Health as “One of America’s Best Hospitals” with six specialty areas ranked in the top 50 in the nation (4 adult specialties and 2 pediatric) with nearly 300 MUSC Health physicians making the prestigious Best Doctors in America list.
+In 2013, U.S. News & World Report recognized MUSC Health as “One of America’s Best Hospitals” with six specialty areas ranked in the top 50 in the nation (3 adult specialties and 3 pediatric).
+MUSC Health also was the only hospital in the Charleston area to be graded "A" by Leapfrog in the spring 2013 Hospital Safety Score.
 Other milestones include National Cancer Institute (NCI) designation for MUSC Hollings Cancer Center and the completion of a new, state-of-the-art hospital dedicated to the treatment of cardiovascular and digestive diseases.

 Learn more facts about MUSC and our award-winning service lines:

 - MUSC Heart & Vascular Center fact sheet

 - MUSC Hollings Cancer Center fact sheet

 Serving the needs of greater Charleston for more than 180 years, MUSC and its associated medical center has been a beacon of understanding and community outreach through times of war, natural disaster, and economic adversity.